SaudAzmi/Master_Thesis_AhmadSaud/Readme.md

 ## Repository Structure

 - `/docs` - Contains the full thesis document and any additional documentation related to the study.
-- `/data` - Sample datasets used in the evaluation of KNIME and Alteryx platforms.
+- `/data source` - Sample datasets used in the evaluation of KNIME and Alteryx platforms.
-- `/scripts` - Custom scripts developed for data processing and analysis within KNIME and Alteryx environments.
+- `/Python scripts` - Custom scripts developed for data processing and analysis within KNIME and Alteryx environments.
-- `/results` - Results and comparative analysis of KNIME and Alteryx in handling various data analytics and automation tasks.
+- `/Workflow` - Alteryx and knime workflows in handling various data analytics and automation covering USE CASES.

 ## Key Contributions